-Buddhikarna Rai died in 1831 B. S. And Bhartavir born on 1812 B. S. These dates seem to be contemporary with each other.
+Buddhikarna Rai died in 1831 B. S. And Bhartavir was born in 1812 B. S. These dates seem to be contemporary with each other.

-In spite of this, it is worth noting that Bhartavir, whose personality does not appear at that height as of Buddhikarna Rai to be considered as Budhasubba.
+Despite this, it is worth noting that Bhartavir, whose personality does not appear at that height as of Buddhikarna Rai is considered Budhasubba.
 In simple terms, if Budhasubba is the great man as he is considered to be then the idea that Buddhikarna Rai was that person must have been strong.